nicokaiser/node-init/README.md

 ## Respawn on exit

-The "node-service.sh" script restarts the node process when it crashes.
+The `node-service.sh` script restarts the node process when it crashes.
 The same can be achieved with [forever](https://github.com/indexzero/forever), but I did not find a good way to run forever from an init script.

 ## License